A fair, smart and flexible energy system

 Two new government consultations – on completing the smart meter rollout by 2030 and on consumer-led flexibility – offer a chance to get this right.
 CSE has responded to both, because they’re fundamentally linked.
 You can’t have a fair, flexible energy system without smart meters in every home that wants one.

-Smart meters track energy use in real time, whilst flexibility rewards customers for using power when renewable energy is plentiful.
-Both are essential for a smart and green energy system that cuts bills
+Smart meters track energy use in real time, while flexibility rewards customers for using power when renewable energy is plentiful.
+Both are essential for a smart and green energy system that cuts bills.

 The government’s consultation on the Smart Metering Policy Framework post-2025 sets out its ambition for all households to have a working smart meter by 2030.
 It’s a good goal.

-Smart meters are not gadgets; they are foundational infrastructure.
+Smart meters are not gadgets: they are foundational infrastructure.
 Without them, the UK cannot deliver a smart, flexible, low-carbon energy system.
-And without equal access, households on low incomes or digitally excluded risk being left behind.
+And without equal access, poorer or digitally excluded households risk being left behind.

-We support the no-nonsense approach suggested for the smart meter rollout, requiring energy suppliers to submit yearly smart meter deployment plans shaped around their customer base.
-It suggests the government means business, and that the (currently stalled) rollout of smart meters will be completed on time.
+This is why we support a no-nonsense approach to the smart meter rollout that would require energy suppliers to submit yearly smart meter deployment plans shaped around their customer base.
+It would signal that the government means business, and that the (currently stalled) rollout of smart meters will be completed on time.

 The final stage will be the hardest though – reaching rural homes, flats, private renters, and those resistant to installation.
 Suppliers’ deployment plans should specifically address these groups with targeted actions.

 To get there, the government should ensure vulnerable groups and renters are included – including mandatory smart meter installation in new rental properties.
 Supplier obligations need tightening so faulty meters and in-home displays are repaired faster, with clear consumer protections.
-And the rollout framework should be accelerated to avoid gaps like the proposed ‘gap year’ in 2026 (during which there will be no targets).
+And the rollout timetable should be accelerated and the proposed ‘gap year’ in 2026 (during which there will be no targets) ruled out.

-Additionally, in-home displays (which for many households remain the most effective way to engage with energy use) are chronically under-invested in and have barely advanced in their design or functionality since their introduction.
-Government and Ofgem should update minimum functionality requirements for these and explore traffic-light signals for time-of-use tariffs, peak demand alerts, and carbon intensity indicators.
+Additionally, in-home displays (which for many households are the most effective way to engage with their energy use) have barely advanced in their design or functionality since their introduction.
+The government and Ofgem should update minimum functionality requirements for in-home displays and explore traffic-light signals for time-of-use tariffs, peak demand alerts, and carbon intensity indicators.

 The second consultation addresses consumer-led flexibility: how to get customers using energy when renewable generation is plentiful.
 Participation requires more than access to technology like batteries, smart meters and solar panels.
 Household energy demand, financial situation, lifestyle, and digital confidence all shape whether people can engage effectively.

-Without a joined-up approach, only the well-off and tech-savvy will benefit, and that’s largely what we’re seeing – affluent customers with low-carbon technologies paying less.
+Without a joined-up approach, only the well-off and tech-savvy will benefit.

 Meanwhile, the market is growing fast.
 Our Smart and Fair market monitoring tracks over 170 smart energy offers yet disparities in access are widening and consumers face confusing information and inconsistent terminology.